seancorfield/next-jdbc/doc/friendly_sql_fns.md

 By default, `next.jdbc.sql` constructs SQL strings with the entity names exactly matching the (unqualified) keywords provided.
 If you are trying to use a table name or column name that is a reserved name in SQL for your database, you will need to tell `next.jdbc.sql` to quote those names.

-The namespace `next.jdbc.quoted` provides five functions that cover the most common types of entity quoting:
+The namespace `next.jdbc.quoted` provides five functions that cover the most common types of entity quoting, and a modifier function for quoting dot-separated names (e.g., that include schemas):

 * `ansi` -- wraps entity names in double quotes,
 * `mysql` -- wraps entity names in back ticks,
 * `sql-server` -- wraps entity names in square brackets,
 * `oracle` -- an alias for `ansi`,
 * `postgres` -- an alias for `ansi`.

+* `schema` -- wraps a quoting function to support `dbo.table` style entity names.

 These quoting functions can be provided to any of the friendly SQL functions above using the `:table-fn` and `:column-fn` options, in a hash map provided as the (optional) last argument in any call.
 If you want to provide your own entity naming function, you can do that: